Breast screen helpline inundated by calls

 Thousands of calls made to breast screen error helpline

-There have been 5,000 calls to a helpline since it was revealed that a computer error led to 450,000 women in England missing out on invitations to routine breast cancer screening.
+More than 8,000 calls have been made to a helpline since it was revealed that 450,000 women were not invited to routine breast cancer screening due to a computer error.

+Public Health England says it was not aware of a national problem with the screening programme until January.

+But the BBC understands that two NHS trusts in England raised concerns about IT issues as early as March 2017.

 Health Secretary Jeremy Hunt said that up to 270 lives may have been cut short because of the mistake.

+The 309,000 women affected - those who are still alive - would be contacted by letter by the end of May with the offer of catch-up mammograms, he said.

-Breast cancer survivors have demanded answers and experts have questioned why the error was not spotted sooner.
+Breast cancer survivors are demanding answers and experts are asking why the error was not spotted sooner, as cancer charities are being inundated with calls.

+"Many are anxiously playing a waiting game until the letters arrive, not knowing if they've been affected.

+"Others are extremely worried about when their letters will arrive and how long it will take to get screened."

-However, cancer experts have cautioned that there are pros and cons to screening - not all cancers are picked up by screening and sometimes those picked up do not need to be treated.
+Cancer experts have cautioned that there are pros and cons to screening - not all cancers are picked up by screening and sometimes those picked up do not need to be treated.

-The IT mistake, which dates from 2009 but was only discovered in January, meant that women aged 68 to 71 were not sent letters inviting them to their final screening appointment under the NHS screening programme.

 If you think you may be affected: